woozyking/deta-worker/README.md

 Fetch API-based deta js library for browser and Service Worker environments.

 This library fills the need to interact with Deta HTTP APIs in Cloudflare Workers, and the official [Deta JS SDK](https://github.com/deta/deta-javascript) is not working out-of-the-box with such a Service Worker environment.
-The API usage patterns of this library aim to be nearly identical to the official SDK.
+The high-level API usage patterns of this library aim to be nearly identical to the official SDK.

 API parity (vs. the official Deta JS SDK):